paperdave/structures/readme.md

 - **Fully Typed**: Custom structures' properties are fully typed, and even nullable ones are maked optional.

-This library is custom-built for [davecode.net](https://github.com/davecaruso/davecode.net) for all of the types in our database and on the API layer.
+This library is custom-built for my website, [davecode.net](https://github.com/davecaruso/davecode.net), where it is used to define all of the data structures in my database, validate API request bodies, and easily share logic across the stack using it's easy serialization system.
+You can view these structures as examples [here](https://github.com/davecaruso/davecode.net/tree/main/src/lib/structures)

-My usage of the library in my site is public and you can view them [here](https://github.com/davecaruso/davecode.net/tree/main/src/lib/structures)

 ```